thachck/ruby_programming_manifesto/README.md

 * Very little inter-object chatter

+## Homoiconicity

+* Write stateless modules
+* Write value classes
+* Implement the ```:call``` method

+This allows you to treat code as data and pass it around.
+This is a very lispy thing to do, but hey, Ruby is MatzLISP so we can do it.
+When you start to think of arrays as lists and code structures as lazy pieces od data with behavior, your whole world changes!

 ## More Awesome Constraints

 * Do NOT Use the following or I kill a baby fairy: